-Dimensional weight may apply when calculating fees for items that meet either of the following criteria:
+Dimensional weight may apply when calculating fees for items that meet any of the following criteria:

 Use the dimensions and unit weight to determine if the item is standard-size or oversize.

-A standard-size item is one that meets all of the following criteria when fully packaged:
+A small standard-size item meets all of the following criteria when fully packaged:

 Items that do not meet the standard-size criteria above are considered oversize.
 A special oversize tier applies to products that must be delivered using special delivery options due to their size, weight, special handling requirements, or other restrictions.
 Products are classified and charged as special oversize if any of the following is true:

-If your item did not met any of these criteria, the greater of dimensional weight or unit weight is used to calculate fees.
+If your oversize item did not meet any of these criteria, the greater of dimensional weight or unit weight is used to calculate fees.
 If it does meet any of the criteria, the item is considered special oversize, and only unit weight is used instead.